Introduction to Economics

 Adam Smith also noted the advantages of the division of labor, where the production of goods or services is decomposed into simpler steps, where a person specializes to perform each step, thereby gaining proficiency in accomplishing the task.
 This increased productive efficiency over craftsmanship, where the worker would perform all the tasks required to provide the good or service.

 In deciding how much of a product or service to provide, economics offers the tools of marginal analysis, which is the ratio of the marginal benefit over the marginal cost of providing an additional benefit.
 Marginal analysis is necessary because the cost of producing a good or service depends on the quantity produced.
 Within limits, economies of scale reduce the cost of production, where the cost of producing an additional unit is slightly less than the cost of the previous unit.
 However, demand, and the prices that people are willing to pay, declines with increasing supply.
-Hence, there will be a point, known as the supply-demand equilibrium, where the cost of producing an additional unit = the price that people are willing to pay for that unit.
+Hence, there will be a point, the supply-demand equilibrium, where the cost of producing an additional unit = the price people are willing to pay for that unit.

 Why Study Economics?

 Economics is a science most pertinent to most people.
 It is the science of the economy and how it works, and its principles apply to every economy, regardless of the type and regardless of the culture of the people composing that society.
 Its principles apply to capitalist, communist, and socialist countries.
 Its principles apply to Americans, Europeans, Russians, Chinese, Africans, everyone.
 It applies to the largest economies down to the smallest economies.
 Its principles apply to cultures within cultures, such as the 400 remaining tribes of the Amazon rainforest, or the almost 3000 tribes in Africa.
-Its principles apply to the Roman Empire, to ancient Athens, to the Mesopotamians, to the Aztecs and the Maya, to all of civilized history.
+Its principles apply to the Roman Empire, to ancient Athens, to the Mesopotamians, to the Aztecs and the Maya, to all civilized history.

 The study of economics can help a society to achieve its maximum wealth.
 It also increases understanding of business cycles and the effect of government policies, and how those policies affect the business cycle, which can be enormously beneficial to both business people and investors.